OctopusDeploy/blog/blog/2023-12/page-layout-improvements/index.md

 ---
-title: Page Layout Improvements
+title: Page layout improvements
-description: A walkthrough of the changes we have made to page layout and other small UI improvements.
+description: Learn about the changes we made to page layout and other small UI improvements.
 author: emily.pearce@octopus.com
-visibility: private
+visibility: public
-published: 3020-01-01-1400
+published: 2023-12-20-1400
 metaImage: blog-improved-page-layouts.png
 bannerImage: blog-improved-page-layouts.png
 bannerImageAlt: 125 characters max, describes image to people unable to see it.